Abiwax/python-watson-personality-insights/README.md

 cf push
   ```

-4. Get the url listed in the output of the push command, go to abipersonality/settings and add that url to your list of allowed hosts on 28.
+4. Get the url listed in the output of the push command, go to abipersonality/settings and add that url to your list of allowed hosts on line 28.

 5. Run ```cf push``` again.